My Book Becomes A Fantastic “Princess Shayna Musical” Collaborative Workshop Experience!

 Princess Shayna Workshop Sessions

-Yesterday and today, I had the privilage of attending the 3 hour workshop sessions for the Princesss Shayna Musical production that will perferformed at the Raue Center, in Crystal Lake, Illinois, on this coming Friday, August 5th, at 7:00pm.
+Yesterday and today, I had the privilage of attending the 3 hour workshop sessions for the Princesss Shayna Musical production that will perferformed at the Raue Center, in Crystal Lake, Illinois, on this coming Friday, August 5th, at 7:00pm.Musical Production

 Billy Seger, who is an education instructor at the Raue Center, has adapted my book, Princess Shayna’s Invisible Visible Gift and written the remarkable songs for the production.
 Billy is collaborating with Evan Swanson, who is orchestrating the music.
-Jessica Urban, who is the RCSA education coordinator & producer, is managing the production, and Savannah Thomas, who is also is an educations instructor, is also helping with the production.
+Jessica Urban, who is the RCSA education coordinator & producer, is managing the production, and Savannah Thomas, who is also is an educations instructor, is also helping with the production.“Brainbow” Musical Cast

 The cast is consists of of 14 student who range in ages from 4th grade to 12th grade.
 The cast includes 2 boys and 12 girls.
-They all have had some experience in musical theater.
-Today, I brought a Brain Color Quiz for all the students to discover their colorfilled attributes and abilities, along with their musical talents!
-The cast is made up of 3 Yellow Brainers, 3 Blue Brainers, 2 Green Brainers, and 6 Orange Brainers!
-Billy is a Blue Brainer and Evan, Jess, and Savannah are all Yellow Brainers!
+They all have had some experience

 Morning Warm-Ups

 Each morning begins with Evan leading the actors through variou yoga posture to stretch and relax their bodies.
-Then he leads the students through various vocal exercises to warm up their voices.
-They have to pretend to have an egg in their mouth, make a buzzing sound with their lips, and sing “nah, nah,nah, nah, nah, nah” as if they were making fun of one another.
-Eveyone enjoys the exercises, including me!
+Then he leads the students through

 Practicing Script and Songs

+Reading the script and practicing the songs comes next.
+The students are working on the beginning of the story and the four different villages.
+Billy has done a incredible job adapting my family fairy tale into this fantastic musical production!
 Evan’s orchestration of the songs and his collaboration with Billy is superb!
 The different melodies and rhythms fit each of attributes of the four villages.
 When listening to the songs I wanted to tap my toes and/or clap my hands to the music.
 The students have been assigned different characters in the story and/or they are story tellers from the different villages.
 I loved listening to them harmonize lyrics.
-Many of the students have used their smart phones to record the music to practice at home.
+Many of the students have used their smart phones to record the music to practice at home.4 Thoughtful Questions

 - I like when Shayna and Falcon were singing, it pulled you into it.
 It was really good.
 The relationship between the two.